Equity Investment Process

-Business sector screens eliminate companies involved in:
+Business sector and ESG screens eliminate companies primarily involved in certain activities including:

 Financial screens eliminate companies with:

-- greater than 5% of their revenue coming from haram, or unacceptable, sources (such as those listed above)
+- Greater than 5% of their revenue coming from haram, or unacceptable, sources (such as those listed above)

-- greater than 33% total debt as compared to their market capitalization (trailing 12 month average)
+- Greater than 33% total debt as compared to their market capitalization (trailing 12 month average)

-- greater than 45% accounts receivable as compared to their total assets (trailing 12 month average)
+- Greater than 45% accounts receivable as compared to their total assets (trailing 12 month average)

 A Few Words About Risk